JorgeEvangelista500/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+   Relational data based store information on a table like format consisting of columns and rows, SQL is a language you can use to interact with databases.

 2. Why do tables need a Primary Key?
+   Primary keys are necessary is a way to identify each entry on a particular table uniquely.

 3. What is the name given to a table column that references the Primary Key on another table?
+   The given is a foreign key.

-4. What do we need in order to have a _many to many_ relationship between two tables?
+4. What do we need in order to have a _many to many_ relationship between two tables? in order to have a many to many relationship between two tables you need a third table or intermediary table that has foreign keys from each table.